 You know the feeling you get when you listen to one of your favorite songs?
 Your mood lifts, your body relaxes, and you easily recall happy memories.
 When you think of it this way, the idea of music therapy for kids makes perfect sense.

-It turns out, music can do much more for your health – especially when it comes to your children.
+It turns out, music can be healing – especially when it comes to your children.

 The practice of music therapy increases both cognitive and motor skills in young children.
 Even if your children have grown out of their infant and toddler stages, the benefits of music are still important.
 Children with special needs seem to be especially receptive to music therapy.